openstax-poland/eslint-config-openstax-poland/README.md

   additional rules for TypeScript.
 See [TypeScript](#typescript) for instructions on using this config.

+Note that while different configs can be used together, they don't extend one another.
+It's recommended that in your config you extend `openstax-poland/base` first, and then add other configs of your choice.

 ## Adding a new config

 1. Choose a name for you config.
 We'll use `my-config` as an example.

 2. Create a file named `my-config.yml`.
 This is your primary config file.

-3. If you want to extend an existing config, use relative paths to YAML files.
-    For example if you want to extend the base config do

-    ```yaml
-    extends: relative/path/to/base.yml
-    ```

-4. Create a file named `my-config.js` with following content:
+3. Create a file named `my-config.js` with following content:

     ```js
     module.exports = {